-THE MEDICAL-SCIENTIFIC COURSE OF THE COLLEGE OF ARTS AND SCIENCE will, upon completion of the first year in that School, receive twelve hours' credit, thus fulfilling all the requirements for the Bachelor's degree.
+THE MEDICAL-SCIENTIFIC COURSE OF THE COLLEGE OF ARTS AND SCIENCE the School of Medicine have been officially accepted, will, upon the completion of the first-year course in medicine, be given twelve hours' credit toward the Bachelor's degree.

 In order to meet fully the requirements for entrance to Medicine, but at the same time to retain the cultural value of academic work and yet effect a saving of a year, the College offers the Medical-Scientific Course covering three years.
-Students who have satisfactorily completed this course and who matriculate in the School of Medicine
+Students who have satisfactorily completed the above course and whose applications for admission to